-He did his basic training at Fort Knox, Kentucky, which was rushed and finished in seven weeks.
+All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.
+Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
-All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.
+The length of basic training grew shorter as the year went on and lasted just weeks in some cases.
+It was at this time that he was assigned to the Headquarters Company.

+In late March 1941, the entire battalion was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
+Knox.
+The barracks had bathing and washing facilities in them and a day room.
+The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
+One reason for this move was the men from selective service were permanently joining the battalion.
 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
+Afterward, they attended the various schools which they had been assigned to such as mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.

 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.
 A number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.